 Women’s Empowerment Group

 This group is for women who want to develop a stronger sense of self-confidence and well-being in a supportive environment.
 Throughout the group, women empower themselves by identifying core beliefs and values, while learning how to quiet their inner critic.
 The Women’s Empowerment curriculum also identifies various forms of stress, depression, and anxiety, and provides techniques to cultivate self-compassion, emotional regulation, and self-care.
 This nine-week group meets for 45-minute sessions once per week.
-To see registration instructions, please see the program flyer.

 Other Groups Offered